nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 - An invalid date/time value specified in a custom operation parameter.
 For example, an invalid timePeriod defined in the timePeriod input parameter to the $gpc.getcarerecord operation.

 INVALID_RESOURCE would be used in situations such as the following:
-- Resource does to validate against StructureDefinition (either in request body, of in JWT claim).
+- Resource fails to validate against StructureDefinition (either in request body, of in JWT claim).

 REFERENCE_NOT_FOUND describes a scenario where a consumer POSTs a FHIR resource which contains a FHIR reference which are cannot be found.